Susanville Paving Project on State Route 139

 Current Project Schedule:

 It is estimated this project will take 145 workings days, with all working days requiring traffic control.
-Construction is scheduled to begin in Spring and Summer of 2025, weather permitting.
+Construction is scheduled to begin in Spring of 2025, weather permitting.

 Project Funding Estimates: